Advertisement

 What's the verdict?

-Completely forgettable to look at, lacking in dynamic talent and thoroughly uninspiring to anyone who has even the slightest interest in cars, if this is the future for our automotive world we don’t want it.
-Even if we will begrudgingly admit it does at least have a spacious cabin and generous kit levels.
+Completely forgettable to look at, lacking in dynamic flair and thoroughly uninspiring to anyone who has even the slightest interest in cars, the EV is pretty dreary.
+At least it has a spacious cabin and generous kit list.

 The Rivals